Shop and Save on Georgia Health Insurance

 Georgia PPO vs. EPO vs. HMO: Which Plan Type Is Right for You?

-Out-of-network coverage Yes; at higher cost share Emergency only Emergency only
+Out-of-network coverage Yes, at higher cost share Emergency only Emergency only

 Specialist referral required No No Yes